Videomatik/player/README.md

 ```

 ## setComposition(compositionId: String)
-- compositionId: Id of the Composition to set
+- compositionId: Id of the Composition to set.

-Change the composition of your template, it will load the new composition video if not loaded yet.
+Change the composition of your template.
+It will load the new composition video if not loaded yet.

 Example:
 ```javascript
 player.setComposition('feed')